Includes: International Airfare, Hotel, Tours, Transfers and More!

 This morning we will transfer to the airport for our flight to Tokyo.
 Upon arrival, check in to the hotel and enjoy some free time before re-joining the group for dinner.
 (B, D)

 Day 14 – Tokyo

-After breakfast, check out of the hotel and transfer to the port, where you will board the Celebrity Solstice for a 14-night cruise around Japan.
+After breakfast, check out of the hotel and transfer to the port, where you will board the Celebrity Millennium for a 12-night cruise around Japan.
 (B)

-Day 16-28 – Cruising onboard the Celebrity Solstice (see below for cruise highlights)
+Day 17-27 – Cruising onboard the Celebrity Millennium (see below for cruise highlights)

-Enjoy breakfast onboard, then disembark the Celebrity Solstice and transfer to the airport for your return flight home.
+Enjoy breakfast onboard, then disembark the Celebrity Millennium and transfer to the airport for your return flight home.